Wang Junyang

-Wang Junyang (王俊洋 (王俊洋, Wáng Jùnyáng); born 2 October 2007) is a Chinese professional footballer who plays as a midfielder for China League One club Shaanxi Union.
+Wang Junyang (王俊洋 (王俊洋, Wáng Jùnyáng); born 2 October 2007) is a Chinese professional footballer who plays as a midfielder for China League Two club Guangzhou Dandelion, on loan from Shaanxi Union.

 Club career

 Born in Qijiang County, Chongqing, Wang Junyang played at Chongqing Huanhui before graduating from the Evergrande Football School, an affiliate of Guangzhou.
 In 2023, he represented the Guangzhou U17 in the China Youth Football League, and was included in its team of the season.

 On 7 March 2024, Wang was promoted to the first-team of Guangzhou to take part in the 2024 edition of China League One.
 He was given the number 27 shirt, and was the youngest member of the first-team at only 16 years of age.
 On 18 May 2024, Wang made his senior debut in a 1–1 away draw against Shaanxi Union in the Chinese FA Cup, starting in the match and playing 58 minutes; Guangzhou eventually lost 7–6 on penalties.
 He made his China League One debut a week later on 27 May, playing 57 minutes of a 4–3 away win over Guangxi Pingguo Haliao.
 On 20 July 2024, he received a direct red card for a misplaced challenge, minutes after coming on as a substitute for Zhang Zhixiong in a 3–0 home victory against Foshan Nanshi.
 In the 2024 season, Wang made a total of eight appearances in all competitions.
 At the end of the season on 6 January 2025, Guangzhou ceased its operations following heavy historical debts, and Wang was subsequently released.

 On 27 January 2025, Wang joined newly promoted China League One side Shaanxi Union.
 He chose to field the number 32.
 However, Wang was regularly unavailable to play for Shaanxi Union in the 2025 season as he trained with the Hubei FA in preparation for the 2025 National Games of China.